Revised bounds on local cosmic strings from NANOGrav observations: Modelling the SGWB from string loops

 \subsection{SGWB from field theory string loops}

 As mentioned in the introduction, long-lived oscillating NG-like loops, required for a significant GW signal, have not yet been observed in large-scale field theory simulations~\cite{Hindmarsh:2021mnl}.
 Therefore their length distribution, needed for calculations of the GW power spectrum, is completely unknown.
 In Ref.~\cite{Hindmarsh:2021mnl}, (a part of) this uncertainty in their distribution was parameterised by allowing a fraction $f_{\rm NG}$ of loops to survive to radiate only gravitationally.
-It was assumed that the NG-like loops would have the same length distribution as in an NG network ${\sf n}(l,t)$, and hence that the distribution of NG-like loops would be $\fng {\sf n}(l,t)$.
+Subsequently in Ref.~\cite{Hindmarsh:2022awe}, it was assumed that all the AH loops would have the same length distribution as in an NG network ${\sf n}(l,t)$, and hence that the distribution of NG-like loops would be $\fng {\sf n}(l,t)$.
 Then the SGWB from NG-like distribution in the AH string network is quantified as

-In the rest of the section, we discuss possible models of NG loop distributions.
+We follow this quantification and discuss possible models of NG loop distributions in the rest of the section.

-We emphasise that use of the models of NG loop distribution is only a first approximation.
-Since there is no information from the AH simulations what ${\sf n}(l,t)$ should be used, the interpretation of $\fng$ as parameterising the fraction of NG-like loops depends on how close the NG models are to the true distribution of any long-lived loops in a field theory network.
-The development of improved models of loop distribution is left to future work, with the expectation that the correction in Eq.~\eqref{eq:SGWB_AH} is O(1)\footnote{For example, assuming that the loop size at the production well agrees with the BOS model, the authors of Ref.~\cite{Gouttenoire:2019kij} quantify the suppression of the efficiency of loop production and the resultant overall amplitude of SGWB due to the classical radiation, which was only by a factor $\sim$ 2.}.
-In any case, the difference in the following results for different reference NG loop models should be understood as the underlying uncertainty in the true loop distribution
+We emphasise that use of the models of NG loop distribution is only a first approximation since there is no information from the AH simulations what ${\sf n}(l,t)$ should be used.
+In fitting the NANOGrav data with Eq.~\eqref{eq:SGWB_AH}, the interpretation of $\fng$ as parameterising the fraction of NG-like loops holds only if the NG models are close to the true distribution of any loops in a field theory network.
+This closeness is our underlying assumption in the following discussion.
+In practice, the normalisation of ${\sf n}(l,t)$ is highly affected by the lengths of the long-lived loops at their production~\cite{Sousa:2020sxs} and also by the efficiency of loop production~\cite{Gouttenoire:2019kij}.
+Therefore, even if the functional form of ${\sf n}(l,t)$ is correct, such an ambiguity in the normalisation might be still encapsulated in $\fng$.
+Nevertheless, assuming that the loop size at the production well agrees with the BOS model, the authors of Ref.~\cite{Gouttenoire:2019kij} quantify the suppression of the loop production efficiency in the AH string network and the resultant overall amplitude of SGWB due to the classical radiation, which was only by a factor $\sim$ 2.
+With the (optimistic) expectation that the correction in Eq.~\eqref{eq:SGWB_AH} is O(1), the development of improved models of loop distribution is left to future work.
+In any case, the difference in the following results for different reference NG loop models should be understood as the underlying uncertainty in the true loop distribution.